It’s very common to notice pink or red when you spit out your toothpaste in the sink.

 - Make sure you floss – Floss at least once per day.
 This removes plaque from in-between the hard-to-reach gaps in your teeth, and helps prevent gingivitis from progressing.

-- See Dr. Jaclyn Haendel for an oral exam – If your gums continue to bleed, you should come in to see Dr. Haendel for an oral exam, especially if you have not been seeing a dentist regularly.
+- See Dr. Jaclyn Orozco for an oral exam – If your gums continue to bleed, you should come in to see Dr. Orozco for an oral exam, especially if you have not been seeing a dentist regularly.
 She can clean up your teeth and gums, and ensure that you get the treatment you need to fight back against gingivitis and gum disease.

 Have Questions?
 Need Help With Gum Disease?
 Visit Us Today!